 The Volkswagen Type 2 in a good condition can pass the $100,000 mark.
 If you think that is a lot, then consider the GM Futurliner – one of the models sold for more than $4 million back in 1999.

-Unfortunately, the car make can only go so far in determining the vehicle’s price.
+Unfortunately, the car brand can only go so far in determining the vehicle’s price.
 It can only suggest which vehicles might be more expensive.
-Yet when you get to the broader classics market the make becomes less influential.
+Yet, when you get to the broader classics market, the make becomes less influential.
 For example, no one can say whether a random Ford will be cheaper than a VW or a Jeep.

-People are visual creatures – we like to look at things.
-That includes cars, of course.
+People are visual creatures – we like to look at things and savor the aesthetic part of them.
+Cars are no exception.
 So it makes sense that a good-looking vehicle has more of a demand.
 But what do good looks even mean?

-What I am talking about is not simply aesthetic appeal.
-When it comes to vintage cars “good looks” is a more encompassing term.
+What I am talking about is not simply the aesthetic appeal.
+When it comes to vintage cars, “good looks” is a more encompassing term.
 It has to do a lot with the overall condition of the vehicle, as well as its presentation.

 Mileage also affects the price significantly, since it has to do with the condition of the engine.
 Usually, the lower the mileage the more life the motor has left.
-People value that highly as they want their classics to be operational.
-So good looks require proper vehicle care both externally and internally.
+People value that highly since they want their classics to be operational.
+So, good looks require proper vehicle care both externally and internally.
 Speaking of which…

 If you want to get yourself a classic, its price tag is not the only thing you should consider.
 There are some not-so-obvious costs, which can be quite hefty.
-When you factor them in a seemingly more expensive classic auto can turn out cheaper.
+Once you factor those in, a seemingly more expensive classic auto can turn out a cheaper option.